New Day News

 For all federal workers, please remember to include our ID number - 42396 in workplace donations and also ask your coworkers to remember the homeless also.

-New Day of Laurel Maryland, Inc. is now a member of AGMR - The Association of Gospel Rescue Missions.
+New Day Maryland, Inc. is now a member of AGMR - The Association of Gospel Rescue Missions.

 For more than a century, one group has been tracking with the tragic conditions of desperate and disenfranchised people in North America.
 The Association of Gospel Rescue Missions (AGRM) has been on the sidewalks and in the face of what to many has been a faceless problem.
 AGRM-member facilities have a reputation for being havens of hope for all who enter.